 Best Hotel in Istanbul: Basileus Hotel Istanbul

-This three-star hotel is the best value hotel in Istanbul.
+This three-star hotel is the best budget hotel in Istanbul.
 Located in the heart of the Sultanahmet district, this hotel is a stone’s throw from the city’s top attractions, including Hagia Sophia and the Blue Mosque.

 Each room is equipped with a fridge, mini bar and comfortable slippers and most stays include daily breakfast.
 If you’re after a hotel located in the old city close to the spice bazaar and with great ferry links to the Asian side of this city, this is a great choice.

 Istanbul is a city where two continents collide.
 Spanning both sides of the Bosphorus, it is both physically and culturally part of Europe and Asia.
 The highlights of Istanbul are mostly on the European side, however, the Asian side does offer a totally different vibe and experience.

-Each district has it’s own atmosphere and offers visitors something unique.
+Each district has its own atmosphere and offers visitors something unique.
 To get a good feel for the city, we recommend that with each visit you see at least three or four of the different areas on your first trip.

 Not sure where to start?
 This guide will break down the city’s “must-sees” by interest and help you decide where to stay in Istanbul.